-&lt;sup>25 Exceptions to Illicit Discharges.
+26 Exceptions to Illicit Discharges.
 Section 15.07.060.B.12: A person employing properly designed, constructed, implemented, and maintained BMPs and carrying out AKART to prevent pollution of stormwater is considered to be in compliance with sub-section 15.07.060.A above.

-3. When education and technical assistance fail to resolve the issue, or when the violation poses a hazard to public health, safety, or welfare, the Public Works Director in consultation with the Director of the Community Planning and Economic Development Department, his/her Compliance Officer, or a duly authorized representative of the Director, as the situation dictates, may pursue formal enforcement, up to and including civil penalties, cease and desist orders, and/or emergency orders, under the authority of Thurston County code (TCC 15.07.040).
+3. When education and technical assistance fail to resolve the issue, or when the violation poses a hazard to public health, safety, or welfare, the Director of the Public Works Department in consultation with the Director of the Community Planning and Economic Development Department, his/her Compliance Officer, or a duly authorized representative of the Director, as the situation dictates, may pursue formal enforcement up to and including civil penalties, cease and desist orders, and/or emergency orders, under the authority of Thurston County code (TCC 15.07.040).